Artist Statement

 Book, hardcover 30x29cm.
 144 pages, 70 photographs.
 Contributions by Hans-Michael Koetzle, Stefan Weidner, Frizzi Krella.
 German, English.
 Design by Horst Moser.
 Hatje Cantz edition, 2019

-In this work I photographed historical places in Turkey, Syria, Israel, Palestinian-Westbank and Egypt.
+Andréas Lang photographed historical landscapes in Turkey, Syria, Israel, Palestinian-Westbank and Egypt.
 Places that have visible or invisible traces about conflict and religious worship, that are connected to the medieval Crusades and early Christianity.
-The ambivalence of a so-called Holy Land.
+The ambivalence of a so-called Holy Land and its Holy Wars.
 The title Eclipse stands symbolically for an obscuration as well as for an astronomic phenomena and apocalyptical portend.

 There is also a signed and numbered special edition available, limited to 100 copies including a 24x30cm archival pigment print of “Megiddo”.
-Some copies are still available, please contact me directly if you are interested.
+Some copies are still available, please write if you are interested.

 Some preview pages of the book here.